ADD CONDITION

 If an allergic reaction occurs, stop use and seek medical help right away.

-In contact with meninges.
+Do not use in contact with meninges.

-In the genital area.
+Do not use in the genital area.

-As a preoperative skin preparation (especially on the head or face).
+Do not use as a preoperative skin preparation (especially on the head or face).

 Wounds which involve more than the superficial layers of the skin should not be routinely treated.